CVS, Walgreens settle with Indiana AG

 “By locking in new records-handling procedures, the agreements create a new level of protection for customers of these pharmacies that their private medical information will remain just that – private and confidential,” Indiana Attorney Greg Zoeller said.

 The cases involved 10 CVS pharmacies and six Walgreens pharmacies in Indiana.
 In 2006, an Indianapolis television station aired news segments about customers’ prescription records being discovered in outdoor trash bins where they could have been found and used to commit identity theft, although no actual consumer is known to have been victimized.

 After investigating, the Office of the Indiana Attorney General filed administrative complaints in 2007 with the Board of Pharmacy against the licenses of individual pharmacies and pharmacists involved in the data disclosures at the stores.

 Disclosing confidential medical information violates state and federal laws, including the federal Health Insurance Portability and Accountability Act or HIPAA.
-The federal Office of Civil Rights also investigated the privacy breaches; and eventually it reached its own settlement with CVS where that company agreed to pay the federal government $2.25 million in civil penalties.
+The federal Office for Civil Rights also investigated the privacy breaches; and eventually it reached its own settlement with CVS where that company agreed to pay the federal government $2.25 million in civil penalties.
 The OCR’s federal case involving Walgreen Co. is ongoing.

 “Our goal has been to provide a consistent resolution on the CVS and Walgreens cases so that they will follow new requirements that will establish strong standards.
 The bottom line: consumers of both chains will be protected,” Zoeller added.